martinbjeldbak/Shotta/README.md

 Ever wished you had more pictures of your adventures throughout Azeroth and beyond?
 Look no further!

-Screenshotter will automatically take screenshots
+Shotta will automatically take screenshots

 - at regular intervals
 - at specific events